- How do I apply for a waiver?

 - Date of birth

-PLEASE NOTE: For students registering for the first time and are less than 7 days from the insurance waiver deadline, please email email@example.com immediately so that you can be entered into the online waiver system prior to the insurance waiver deadline.
+Note: For students registering for the first time with fewer than 7 days from the insurance waiver deadline, please email firstname.lastname@example.org immediately so you can be entered into the online waiver system prior to the insurance waiver deadline.

-Your insurance plan must meet the following criteria below in order to waive participation in the the CCA health insurance.
+Your insurance plan must meet the following criteria to waive participation in CCA's health insurance plan:

-- plan must be owned, headquartered, and operated in the United States
+- be owned, headquartered, and operated in the United States

-- plan must plan provide emergency care within 50 miles of CCA
+- provide emergency care within 50 miles of CCA

-- plan must provide primary care services within 50 miles of CCA
+- provide primary care services within 50 miles of CCA

-- plan must offer full coverage for all preexisting conditions
+- offer full coverage for all preexisting conditions

 The insurance plan of all international students must also meet the additional criteria below in order to waive out:

-- plan must cover repatriation of remains in the amount of $7,500 or more.
+- cover repatriation of remains in the amount of $25,000 or more

-- plan must cover medical evacuation expenses of the international student to his or her home country in the amount of $10,000 or more.
+- cover medical evacuation expenses of the international student to student's home country in the amount of $50,000 or more

-J-1 international students must also meet California Department of State requirements in order to be waived.
-These additional criteria are listed below:
+J-1 international students must also meet California Department of State requirements in order to be waived:

 - if a copy of your insurance policy is requested, you must be able to provide a copy written in English showing benefit amounts in US dollars.